christiankaylanUW/wa-ferry-traffic-map/README.md

 # Seattle Ferry Traffic Animation Map of Puget Sound

 ## Project Description
 Our project is an interactive web GIS application that visualizes ferry traffic in the Port of Seattle and across the central Puget Sound region.
 The map combines a custom-designed Mapbox basemap with ferry route data and time-based vessel information obtained from the Washington State Department of Transportation (WSDOT).
-We designed the application to be lightweight, visually engaging, and easy to navigate, allowing users to observe how ferries travel throughout Puget Sound and how traffic patterns change over time.
+We designed the application to be lightweight, visually engaging, and easy to navigate, allowing users to observe how ferries travel throughout Puget Sound and what the daily schedule's are for each terminal.

 The ferry system is an essential part of daily life in Washington State, especially around Seattle, Bainbridge Island, and the surrounding islands.
 While ferry schedules and ridership statistics are widely available online, our project provides a spatial and animated representation of actual vessel movement.
-This allows users to view intensity, directionality, and changes in ferry activity by day or by hour in a way that is more intuitive than static text or tables.
+This allows users to view intensity, directionality, and get real-time scheduling information such as current capacity.

 This project features an introduction page explaining basic user controls and website features to allow for a guided user-experience.
 This explanation re-appears on site re-load